SuperSaaS/supersaas-ruby-api-client/README.md

 #### Get a list of SuperForms

-Get a list of SuperForms:
+Get a list of Form templates (SuperForms):

     Supersaas::Client.instance.forms.forms #=> [<Supersaas::SuperForm>, ...]